nhsuk/see-a-gp/views/thrush_in_men/main-content-before.md

     <div class="panel__content">
       <h3>Don’t</h3>
       <ul class="list--cross">
-        <li>use soaps or shower gels</li>
+        <li>use perfumed soaps or shower gels on your genitals</li>
-        <li>deodorants or douches on your vagina</li>
-        <li>wear tight underwear or tights</li>
+        <li>wear tight underwear</li>
       </ul>
     </div>
   </article>
 </section>

-## What causes thrush
+## What causes thrush in men

 Thrush isn't classed as a sexually transmitted infection (STI) but it can be triggered by sex and sometimes passed on through sex.

 Thrush is caused by a fungus called candida that most people have on their skin.
-It can develop if the balance of bacteria changes.

-This can happen if:
+It's more likely to develop if:

 * your skin is irritated or damaged
 * you’re taking antibiotics
 * you have a weakened immune system - for example because of HIV or chemotherapy
-* you have poorly controlled diabetes
-* after the menopause
-* when you’re pregnant

 !!!info